 .
 They all have full of terrific sceneries and emerald green water which offer you a great opportunity to capture some outstanding photos.
 Whilst Halong Bay is getting overcrowded each year, Lan Ha Bay

 and Bai Tu Long Bay are the smart alternatives to Halong Bay.
 As Bai Tu Long Bay is the most faraway and more untouched one, it costs more money and time to visit.
-So apparently the smartest option is Lan Ha Bay which is less touristy, less inhabited, and just as beautiful as Halong Bay itself and the best way to enjoy the stunning islands of Halong Bay as well as Lan Ha Bay than on a cruise.
+So apparently the smartest option is Lan Ha Bay which is less touristy, less inhabited, and just as beautiful as Halong Bay itself and the best way to enjoy the stunning islands of Halong Bay as well as Lan Ha Bay is on a cruise.

-Totally different with other cruises in Halong Bay, you would feel touristy, rush and disconnected from the local culture, the Stellar of the Seas
+that you would feel touristy, rush and disconnected from the local culture, the Stellar of the Seas

 which took us into places we would have never seen on our own.
 Our group has opted for the 2 days 1 night itinerary

 At the start of our adventure, we were picked up from our hotel in the Hanoi Old Quarter by a luxury van at 9:00 AM as scheduled.
 The driver helped us with all pieces of luggage.
 Our first impression of the trip was very good.
-The bus was clean, offered 08 comfortable seats.
+The bus was clean offered 08 comfortable seats.

 .
 It took us 2.5 hours transfer

 After drinking some welcome tea at the waiting lounge, we were transferred to a white speedboat.
-After the manager helped us understand that we would start at Tuan Chau Marina and visit off the beaten track - Lan Ha Bay and it took 20 minutes transfer by speedboat to Lan Ha Bay where the Stellar Of the Seas cruise anchor, he and the tour guide came over to everyone, introduced their name as well as gave a short overview of Lan Ha Bay.
+After the manager helped us understand that we would start at Tuan Chau Marina and visit off the beaten track - Lan Ha Bay and it took 20 minutes transfer by speedboat to Lan Ha Bay where the Stellar Of the Seas Cruise anchored, he and the tour guide came over to everyone, introduced their names as well as gave a short overview of Lan Ha Bay.
 From the speedboat, we saw the main cruise standing side by side the limestones, one girl in my group was so surprised by the gorgeous cruise and she didn’t forget to capture this beautiful moment when we boarded on the cruise, we went directly to the pretty restaurant located on the third deck.
 We had a few minutes to see around before the lunch was served.
-The beauty of wonderful four-season swimming still not recognized until we stood in front of it, it definitely looks like a diamond emerges in the wonderful land.
+The beauty of the wonderful four-season swimming pool was still not recognized until we stood in front of it, it definitely looks like a diamond emerges in the wonderful land.

-The Cruise manager and crew team sent the warmest welcome to us meanwhile the lunch was served, the tour guide informed us a brief itinerary of the cruise.
-Our first meal on the cruise was a set menu with the combination of local food and western food.
+The Cruise Manager and crew team sent the warmest welcome to us meanwhile the lunch was served, the tour guide informed us a brief itinerary of the cruise.
+Our first meal on the cruise was a set menu with a combination of local food and western food.
 All our meals were inclusive and we only need to pay for drinks.
-About 120,000 Dong for a fresh fruit juice (US$5) and about 150,000 for a local beer (Sai Gon, Hanoi beer) or a glass of wine, they came at a better price in compared with some other countries in Southeast Asia
+About 120,000 Dong for a fresh fruit juice (US$5) and about 150,000 for a local beer (Sai Gon, Hanoi beer) or a glass of wine, they came at a better price compared with some other countries in Southeast Asia

 We finished lunch quite late, we got the key and checked in to our lovely room.
 It was the Senior room which was located on the second floor and provided a better view, the room offers the sorts of high-end amenities from the bathroom to the bed.
 It features floor to ceiling windows and a private balcony.
-If money really isn't a concern, I recommend you book the higher level cabin with private terrace and panoramic view from the room.
+If money really isn't a concern, I recommend you book the higher level cabin with a private terrace and panoramic view from the room.

 area.
-However, we opted enjoy at the four-season swimming pool on the cruise and immersed in the splendid panoramas surrounding.
+However, we opted to enjoy at the four-season swimming pool on the cruise and immersed in the splendid panoramas surrounding.
 That has to be an unforgettable experience

 so we felt so lucky.

 .
-Before dinner, the crew brought ingredients up to the poolside bar to show us how to make rice paper spring rolls and we learned how to roll them before they were deep fried and passed around for nibbles.
+Before dinner, the crew brought ingredients up to the poolside bar to show us how to make rice paper spring rolls and we learned how to roll them before they were deep-fried and passed around for nibbles.
 The BBQ dinner

 on the rooftop.
 Then we had a delicious breakfast to boost energy for an active day.
 The tender boat took us over a small floating village, we had the choice of two-person kayaks for the hour-long paddle or a small group in a bamboo boat